 The notable difference between the diluted and basic EPS is that the common share count is adjusted for the exercising of dilutive securities, which in effect, increases the number of common shares outstanding.

 Under the treasury stock method (TSM), if an option tranche is “in-the-money” and profitable to execute, the option (or related security) is assumed to be executed.

 Then, the proceeds received by the company from the issuance is assumed to be used to repurchase shares at the current share price in an attempt to reduce the dilutive impact of the new shares.

-Note that while it was standard practice for just ITM securities to be included in this calculation in the past, it has increasingly become more common to take a more conservative approach by including all (or the majority) of issued dilutive securities, regardless of whether they are in or out of the money.
+But while it was formerly standard practice for just ITM securities to be included in this calculation in the past, it has increasingly become more common to take a more conservative approach by including all (or the majority) of issued dilutive securities, regardless of whether they are in or out of the money.

 What is a Good Diluted EPS?
 (High or Low)